toolness/dropsync-rs/README.md

   data will be synchronized.
 * `disabled` is an optional boolean; if `true`, the application entry will be ignored.
+* `play_path` is the optional absolute path to where the application's executable is.
+If provided, you will be able to use the `dropsync play <app name>` command, which may be convenient.

 If different computers have the applications at different locations, a separate subsection denoted by the computer's hostname can store